Zhuolin Qu

 Buckley-Leverett Equations

-capillary pressure that results from difference in the
+pressure that results from difference in the pressures of

-pressures of the two phases.
-One application for MBL is on
+the two phases.
+One application for MBL is on secondary

 Rotational Modified BL (MBL) equation in 2-D